Panel blasts U.N. over handling of Central Africa peacekeeper abuse

 But the allegations were "passed from desk to desk, inbox to inbox, across multiple U.N. offices, with no one willing to take responsibility."

-The panel was particularly harsh about the head of the Human Rights and Justice Section (HRJS) of the U.N. mission and the head of the mission itself, saying they had abused their authority.
-Neither of them was available for comment, and it was not immediately clear where they were.
+The panel was particularly harsh about the head of the Human Rights and Justice Section (HRJS) of the U.N. mission, known as MINUSCA, and the head of MINUSCA, saying they had abused their authority.
+Neither of them was available for comment and it was not immediately clear where they were.

-"HRJS obscured the allegations by only reporting them in the context of broad, thematic reports that also included violations by other international troops," the panel said.
+"HRJS obscured the allegations by only reporting them in the context of broad, thematic reports that also included violations by other international troops," it said.

 UNICEF, the U.N. children's fund, provided inadequate trauma support to the alleged child victims after the allegations surfaced, offering only a two-hour counseling session by a local organization, it said.